 image

 For many doctors, their dream of practicing medicine involves a small, independently-owned practice where they can build their own patient base.
-It involves freedom of treatments and more involved patient-doctor relationships.
+It involves freedom of treatment and more involved patient-doctor relationships.
 However, before you choose this route, there are a few things you should consider.

 Proper Planning